Donald Trump Downplays Democrats’ Tax Request With ‘Is That All?’

 — Vox (@voxdotcom) April 3, 2019

 The move is undoubtedly the first step in a long battle to see the president’s returns.
-Democrats have been demanding Trump’s tax returns since his 2016 campaign, when he broke with the long tradition of presidential candidates releasing their tax returns as a show of transparency.
+Democrats have been demanding Trump’s tax returns since his 2016 campaign when he broke with the long tradition of presidential candidates releasing their tax returns as a show of transparency.
 Democrats say that they want to determine if the president has any potential conflicts of interest and how the tax law he pushed and approved in 2017 may have impacted his own financial standing.

 Republican Senate Finance Committee Chairman Chuck Grassley called the move political and says that requesting Trump’s tax returns under the guise of oversight in “not legitimate.”
 His words echo the criticism that many Republican lawmakers have made.